elastisys/compliantkubernetes/docs/user-guide/additional-services/jaeger.md

 ## CK8S Jaeger Release Notes

-Check out the [release notes](../../release-notes/jaeger.md) for the Jaeger setup that runs in Compliant Kubernetes environments!
+Check out the [release notes](../../release-notes/jaeger.md) for the Jaeger setup that runs in Welkin environments!

 ## Further Reading